cloudflare/terraform-provider-cloudflare/docs/resources/ruleset.md

 Optional:

-- `check_presence` (List of String) List of headers to check for presence in the custom key.
+- `check_presence` (Set of String) List of headers to check for presence in the custom key.
 - `exclude_origin` (Boolean) Exclude the origin header from the custom key.
-- `include` (List of String) List of headers to include in the custom key.
+- `include` (Set of String) List of headers to include in the custom key.

 <a id="nestedblock--rules--action_parameters--cache_key--custom_key--host"></a>